ultralytics/ultralytics/docs/integrations/roboflow.md

 ![Creating a dataset version on Roboflow](https://media.roboflow.com/ultralytics/rf_generate_dataset.png)

-For each augmentation you select, a pop up will appear allowing you to tune the augmentation to your needs.
+For each augmentation you select, a pop-up will appear allowing you to tune the augmentation to your needs.
 Here is an example of tuning a brightness augmentation within specified parameters:

 ![Applying augmentations to a dataset](https://media.roboflow.com/ultralytics/rf_augmentations.png)